Tosca tester

 Full software testing would require unlimited effort, time and cost, without meeting the efficiency of testing.
 Every software development has a designated budget and a final launch date, so testing must also be done in some time frame.
 The second principle of software testing states that exhaustive, or full testing is not possible.
 It is recommended to start testing in the early stages of development and to test the software using several methods such as equivalence partitioning and boundary value analysis.

-Early testing means that all testing activities should start in the early stages software development life cycle (SDLC).
-If IT testers are involved in software testing early in the SDLC, software bugs can be identified and fixed in the early stages, which reduces the overall repair costs ofsoftware bugs.
+Early testing means that all testing activities should start in the early stages of software development life cycle (SDLC).
+If IT testers are involved in software testing early in the SDLC, software bugs can be identified and fixed in the early stages, which reduces the overall repair costs of software bugs.

-4. Pareto rule and the accumulation of IT software errors
+4. Pareto principle and the accumulation of IT software errors

 When testing any software, IT testers are faced with the situation that most of the defects found are related to some specific functionality.
 This may be because the application is very complex, the programming is too complicated, or the software developer has made a mistake.
 Certain software modules contain the highest number of bugs or generate the most software bugs.

-Pareto’s rule states that 80% of the problems come from 20% of the modules.
+Pareto principle states that 80% of the problems come from 20% of the modules.
 Therefore, the emphasis is on testing 20% of the modules, where the software faces 80% of the bugs.
-Defect clustering rule calls for the defect-prone area of IT software to be thoroughly tested, which should significantly reduce the number of defects.
+The defect clustering calls for the defect-prone area of IT software to be thoroughly tested, which should significantly reduce the number of defects.

 5. The pesticide paradox and its negative impact on testing

-- Add new test cases to existing test cases.
+- Add new test cases to existing ones.

 Using the second approach, the total number of test cases is significantly high and results in more effort and time required for execution.
 Therefore, it is necessary to check which test cases have failed and which are no longer relevant for testing.
 It is then possible to remove redundant cases.